An Easter song for Middle School pupils.

 Here it's performed by mezzo soprano and organ.
 A version for sopranos, altos and men is also available.

-A short anthem written for my elder son's wedding.
+A short anthem written for my younger son's wedding.
 The words are from Psalm 36: verse 7 to 9

 How precious is your loving mercy O God!